 Research other sellers’ techniques and experiment.
 Over time, you’ll find the system that offers the best combination of saved time and money for you and a great experience for your customers.

 Amazon sets shipping rates for books on the assumption that you will use Media Mail for most sales.
 Their shipping rates will cover the Media Mail charges for any packaged book weighing three pounds or less, and all but a couple cents for books weighing between two and three pounds.
-When selling heavier books, you may want to raise the book’s price accordingly, since you won’t have the option to change the shipping rate.
+When selling heavier books, you may want to raise the book’s price accordingly.

 Step 5: Provide Great Customer Service